 JUDGES' PANEL AND Q&A

-- The judges’ panel will include three judges from the New Orleans startup/entrepreneurial community, selected by the IDEAcorps Organizing Team.
+- The judges’ panel will include judges from the New Orleans startup/entrepreneurial community, selected by the IDEAcorps Organizing Team.

 - Each judge will be allowed to ask one question.
 The questions may be directed towards either presenter.